defi-wonderland/handbook/docs/testing/advanced-testing/overview.md

 # Testers 🧪

-This part of the guide is only relevant for the Tester role, and isn't part of the mandatory onboarding material.
-It covers our best practices for more advanced testing techniques, which are done at the end of the development cycle only, as they're more time and caffeine-consuming, and test the system as a whole.
+This part of the guide covers our best practices for more advanced testing techniques, which are done at the end of the development cycle only (as they're more time and caffeine-consuming) and test the system as a whole.

 We add more formalized testing suite following 2 different approaches: